Home > Costs, Scholarships, and Aid > Financial Aid Office

 Access a step-by-step guide on how to accept Terms & Conditions in the myPikesPeak Portal.

-The College Opportunity Fund (COF) is a tuition discount provided by the state of Colorado to students who opt into it and meet the qualifications as outlined by the Colorado General Assembly.
+The College Opportunity Fund (COF) is a tuition discount provided by the State of Colorado that may significantly reduce your out-of-pocket tuition cost.

 Net Price Calculator